-Lenders are jumping onboard the long-term wagon, which now sees a record high of 157 options existing for fixed rate mortgages, according to Moneyfacts.co.uk.
+Lenders are jumping onboard the long-term wagon.
+We’re now seeing a record high of 157 options existing for fixed-rate mortgages, according to Moneyfacts.co.uk.

-When we look at the numbers, the average rate charged on a 10-year fixed mortgage stands at 3.01 per cent, a fall of 0.09 per cent year-on-year from the 3.10 per cent recorded in August 2018.
+When we look at the numbers, the average rate charged on a 10-year fixed mortgage stands at 3.01 per cent.
+That’s a fall of 0.09 per cent year-on-year from the 3.10 per cent recorded in August 2018.

 Are we ready for the change into the decade of debt?

-Newcastle building Society launched two of these products just this week, one available at 80 per cent loan-to-value and one at 90 per cent loan-to-value, charging 2.85 per cent and 2.89 per cent respectively.
-They also added the touch that borrowers are also able to repay their mortgage after five years without penalty- sounds appealing so far.
+Newcastle Building Society launched two of these products just this week.
+One available at 80 per cent loan-to-value and one at 90 per cent loan-to-value, charging 2.85 per cent and 2.89 per cent respectively.
+They also added the touch that borrowers are able to repay their mortgage after five years without penalty.
+Sounds appealing so far.